"Swiss Fake" Pocket Watches

 As American watches evolved, so did Swiss fakes.
-By the late 1800s, the quality of these imitations had improved and many were decent watches in their own right, but they continued to closely mimic the style of successful American watch brands.
-For the most part, Swiss fakes were not successful, and by the early 1900s, the American consumer had "caught on" to the deception and the Swiss fakes ceased to be sold.
+By the late 1800s, the quality of these imitations had improved and some were decent watches in their own right, but they continued to closely mimic the style of successful American watch brands.
+For the most part, Swiss fakes were not successful, and by the early 1900s, the American consumer had "caught on" to the deception and Swiss fakes ceased to be sold.

 Swiss Fake Identification:

 There are no definitive rules for identifying a Swiss fake, as details varied from one manufacturer to the next.
 Any watchmaker who specializes in vintage American watches should have no difficulty identifying a Swiss fake, but for the average consumer it can be a difficult task.
 Some keys to look for: